 If you love pecans, you have to give this recipe at try.
 I saw this recipe for pecan praline bars this last week on a local show called Studio 5.
 I absolutely love pecans and pecan pie, so this recipe called my name.

 I had everything on hand to make this so, I gave this a try today and it was delicious.
 I even got my whole family to give it a try.
 They usually turn there nose up at anything with nuts in it.
 They all ate it and all enjoyed it.
 That was a huge accomplishment at this house.
 Good thing I only made a half recipe too.
 I know myself too well and the leftovers would have been too much of a temptation.
-They would have been calling my name later tonight.
+These pecan praline bars would have been calling my name later tonight.

 - ½ c. butter (no substitutes), room temperature

 - Preheat oven to 350 degrees.

 - Prepare a 9 x 13 pan by lining the pan with aluminum foil large enough to cover the bottom and sides of the pan.
 Run a little bit of tap water into the pan to wet it all over.
 Pour out all but about a tablespoon of the water (the water helps to hold the foil in place).
 Then place the foil in the pan and press it against the bottom and sides.
 Do not butter the foil.

 - In a large mixing bowl, beat the butter until soft.
 Add salt, brown sugar and flour and beat for a minute or two, until the ingredients form tiny crumbs that will hold together when you press the mixture between your fingers.
 Pour the mixture into the prepared pan.
 Spread the mixture to form a level layer in the pan, and then press down firmly to form a compact layer.
 Let stand.

 - Place the pecan halves touching each other – flat sides down – all in the same direction, to cover the bottom layer.
 (For a time saver, you could also just chop the pecans and sprinkle them, but using half pecans gives a prettier presentation.)